femrtnz/python-click-cli/README.md

 `exams --id <ID>`      List all the exams recorded by student ID

-`results --exam 11551` List all the results for a specified exam
+`results --exam <examID>` List all the results for a specified exam

 `users`                List all the users that have received at least one exam score